 Often supported by community volunteers residents are able to take part in a wide range of activities.

-Retirement assisted living offers a reasonably cost effective transition from independent living to full nursing care.
+Retirement assisted living offers an effective transition stage from independent living to full nursing care.